NCAR/CAM/doc/source/users_guide/input-datasets.rst

 Specifying emissions is different when using HEMCO for emissions handling.
 HEMCO is an optional emissions option for CAM-chem, and is a required emissions option for CAM-GC.
-Emissions sources, update frequency, and other configurable options are specified in the HEMCO configuration file specified in the namelist.
+Emissions sources, update frequency, and other configurable options are specified in the HEMCO configuration file rather than being specified in the namelist.

+For CAM-chem, the path to this file is set by the namelist variable ``hemco_config_file``.
+For CAM-GC, a default ``HEMCO_Config.rc`` is automatically copied from the case directory to the run directory and is always read from there; it may be edited in the run directory prior to ``case.submit``.
+See :ref:`Using GEOS-Chem Chemistry
+<ug70-using-geos-chem>` for the full set of configuration files copied
+to the run directory, and the `HEMCO User Manual
+<https://hemco.readthedocs.io/en/stable/>`__ for the file format.

 When running CAM-GC this file is copied from the GEOS-Chem source code to the case directory where it can be edited